rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 **Network Pivoting**

-There are three mains ways that you can use for moving around inside a network: the route command in the msf prompt, in the meterpreter prompt, and portfwd.
+There are three mains ways that you can use for moving around inside a network: the route command in the msf prompt, in the Meterpreter prompt, and portfwd.

 The route command from the msf prompt allows you connect to hosts on a different network through the compromised machine.
 You should be able to determine that by looking at the compromised